MRtrix3/mrtrix3/docs/tips_and_tricks/batch_processing_with_foreach.rst

 .. _batch_processing:

-Batch processing with :code:`foreach`
+Batch processing with ``foreach``
 =====================================

 Image processing often involves executing the same command on many different subjects or time points within a study.
-MRtrix includes a bash script called :code:`foreach` to simplify this process.
-The main benefit of using :code:`foreach` compared to a bash :code:`for` loop is a simpler and less verbose syntax.
+MRtrix includes a bash script called ``foreach`` to simplify this process.
+The main benefit of using ``foreach`` compared to a bash ``for`` loop is a simpler and less verbose syntax.
 However other benefits include multi-threaded job execution (to exploit modern multi-core CPUs when the command being run is not already multi-threaded), and automatic identification of path basenames and prefixes.
-To view the full help page run :code:`foreach` on the command line with no arguments.
+To view the full help page run ``foreach`` on the command line with no arguments.

 Example 1 - using IN